Mansko09/snake_game/README.md

+# Presentation
+This is the good old snake game.
+Credits : dev_ression on ytb

 # How to import this project in IntelliJ IDE :

 1. In the IDE, go to `File > New > Project from Version Control`, under URL paste this repository's url (found under `<>Code > HTTPS` on github)